oraichain/orai-mcp/README.md

 ## Overview

-This MCP server extends any MCP client's capabilities by providing tools to interact with multiple blockchain networks:
+This project provides a complete suite of tools for AI-blockchain integration:

+### MCP Server

+- Interact with multiple blockchain networks
-- Retrieve wallet addresses across different chains
+- Retrieve wallet addresses and balances
-- List wallet balances across networks
-- Transfer funds between wallets
+- Transfer funds and manage tokens
-- Deploy smart contracts on any supported chain
+- Deploy and interact with smart contracts
-- Interact with DeFi protocols across chains
-- Call contract functions on any supported network
 - Bridge assets between networks

+### Agent Tools

+- Ready-to-use blockchain interaction tools
+- Multi-chain support out of the box
+- DeFi protocol integrations
+- Secure transaction handling

+### Agent Development Kit

+- Build custom AI agents with blockchain capabilities
+- Extensible interfaces and types
+- Best practices and examples
+- Testing utilities

-The server is built using TypeScript and supports multiple blockchain networks through a unified interface.
+The entire toolkit is built using TypeScript and supports multiple blockchain networks through a unified interface.

 ## Prerequisites